Bottom Bracket Tool Selection: Press Fit

 It is also possible the bottom bracket cups use an adapter to reduce the inside diameter for a different diameter spindle.
 These adapters must be removed first, using the correct tool for the inside diameter of the adapter.

-Examples include Shimano® two-piece cranks, SRAM® GXP®, Wheels Mfg™, and many more using the 24mm spindles.
+Examples include Shimano® two-piece cranks, SRAM® GXP®, and many more brands and models which feature 24 mm spindles.
 This includes the stepped spindles such as the SRAM® GXP® in 22/24.

 Use the Park Tool BBT-90.3 for removal.